 The Prey Model Plan

-Another way to feed raw foods to dogs is with the Prey Model.
-Similar to BARF, it takes into account that your dog is related to wild wolfs.
-The philosophy considers your buddy a carnivorous beast.
+Another way to feed raw foods is with the Prey Model.
+It takes into account that your dog is related to wild wolfs.
+The philosophy views your furry friend as a carnivorous beast.

 Watch this stunning video!

 One benefit to this raw food approach is improved dental health.
 In comparison to others, the Prey Model is hands-off.
 It requires less work.